TZstatsADS/Fall2017-project3-grp2/doc/a_note_on_contributions.md

   + Tried XGBoost with SIFT + PCA, SIFT, HOG, IBP, GRAYSCALE, GRAYSCALE + SIFT + PCA.

 + Enrique Olivo:
+  + Created the PowerPoint presentation
+  + Worked on GBM Baseline Model function

 + Saaya Yasuda:
   + Created the training and testing function for multinomial logistic regression.
 Since multinom() doesn't take in parameters, instead of cross validation, I used a step function to try versions with a fewer variables in x.